Fast, Healthy Meals in a Jar

 - Give you one skillet meals that will be ready in less than 30 minutes, allowing you to spend less time in the kitchen and have more time for things you’d rather do.

-Well, I decided I had to try it.
-The idea of being able to combine ingredients from my #10 cans to create meals ahead of time was really appealing.
+Well, I decided I had to try this.
+The idea of being able to combine ingredients from dehydrated and freeze-dried foods** to create meals ahead of time was really appealing.
 (I might also have a ‘thing’ about seeing glass jars with yummy contents lined up neatly on my pantry shelves, but that’s another story.)

 So this is how it happened.
 First, I had to order some 300 cc oxygen absorbers.
 I chose some that were in packages of 20.
 I figured working with 20 jars at a time would be comfortable.
 (I realize you can purchase them in larger quantities and repackage the unused portion with a vacuum sealer, but, hey, I was already getting ready to do enough repackaging, for Pete’s sake!)